E-WASTE AND TOXINS

 With lack of proper barriers to prevent this leakage, and the high concentration of these toxic substances, the impact of the e-waste on the ecosystem is extremely long-lasting, irreversible and dangerous to the sustainability of everyone around that eco-system.

 A lengthy article published by Bloomberg Business Week, American Chipmakers Had a Toxic Problem Then They Outsourced It, explains how toxins, used in the manufacturing of microchips, caused many birth defects and miscarriages.
-That was 30 years ago, and supposedly, the toxins have been phased out.
+That was 30 years ago, and supposedly, the toxins were phased out.
 But a follow-up study was conducted in 2013 that indicated many toxins still remain.
 The workers manufacturing these products get the first “hit,” but the exposure is echoed at the end life of these gadgets as well – toxins in, toxins out – as poorly paid workers manufacture and disassemble these products.

 Planned obsolescence is another big player in our e-waste travesty. (for more on planned obsolescence see Energy Consumption.)
 Manufacturers convince us of the “need” to upgrade our devices nearly every year which leads to yet more e-waste.
 Greenpeace informs us about how tech companies make products that are easily broken and nearly impossible to repair – 5 ways tech companies are making your devices die too soon.
 The article explains, “…the growing trend among major IT brands is to make our phones and other devices more difficult to repair and maintain.”

 Patches for the many expected IoT cyber security breaches are also not realistic.
 A far less cumbersome solution and more profitable for manufacturers, is for us to discard and replace a compromised IoT “thing”.
 (For more on the difficulty of patching IoT products, see Cyber Security.)